 When sick pets are treated with fluids at home, instead of fluids being administered through an IV, they are given subcutaneously (SQ).
 This is less expensive than hospitalization and allows the sick dog to remain in a familiar surrounding.
 However, for critically ill pets, SQ fluids rarely substitute for the benefits of IV fluids.

 The proper supplies for giving SQ fluids at home are available from your veterinarian.
 Usually, this consists of a specific kind of plastic tubing, large-bore needles, and a bag of fluids, such as saline or a balanced electrolyte solution.

 Administration of subcutaneous fluids requires training.
 Your veterinarian or veterinary nurse will demonstrate how to give fluids.
 Once you are comfortable with this procedure, you can safely attempt treatment at home.

 Prepare for Treatment

-How to Give SubQ Fluid Therapy
+How to Give SQ Fluid Therapy

 - Once the needle is in place, let go of the tented skin and let it fall back into place.
 Open up the release valve on the plastic line, so that the fluid begins to drain down and into the needle.
 Some pets object if the liquid flows too fast, so adjust the speed to accommodate the comfort of your puppy.

-It’s normal for a small amount of fluid to leak back out of the injection site — especially when given over the shoulders.
-Giving fluid over the ribs with the needle inserted downwards will reduce this loss.
-You can also help the injection site hole to close by rubbing and massaging the place.
-Be sure to praise your puppy and rub her ears or chest throughout the procedure (whatever makes her feel most comfortable) to help associate the treatment with a pleasant bonding experience for her--and hopefully a speedy recovery!
+You can help reduce the amount of fluid that backs out of the site by gently massaging the area where the needle was inserted.
+Praise your puppy and rub its ears or chest throughout the procedure (whatever makes the pet feel most comfortable) to help associate the treatment with a pleasant bonding experience and, hopefully, a speedy recovery.